akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold had not risen from his chair.
 When Beatrice came inside, he looked at the goose, then at his daughter, and his eyes were hollow.

-'My tired arms are of little use to a younger King,' he said.
+'My tired arms are of little use to a younger King', he said.
 His voice was low and gritty, the voice of a man who had been turning something over in his mind for a long time and had only now found the words.
 'A man who cannot ride to war must pay the shield‑tax instead.
 That I can manage, just.
-But this—' He shook his head.
-'They took the last of our stored grain at Michaelmas.
+But this,' he shook his head, 'they took the last of our stored grain at Michaelmas.
 The King's own purveyors.
 For the army in Wales.
 If they come again, the village may well starve.'

 They both knew that they had nothing suitable for the King except the unthinkable.

-‘We have coin enough for the present, Father,‘ Beatrice said, her voice almost sounding confident.‘ We shall simply buy a bird for the King.
-Surely there must be at least one, one of the farm geese—‘
+‘We have coin enough for the present, Father,‘ Beatrice said, her voice almost sounding confident.
+‘We shall simply buy a bird for the King.
+Surely there must be at least one, one of the farm geese…‘

 Harold shook his head.
 ‘Try by all means, Beatrice.
 But the Great Levy last spring stripped every manor from here to the Severn.
 What the purveyors didn’t seize for the King’s table, the Earl’s men bought up to provision the baggage trains.
 Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard.‘